Robust Learning with Progressive Data Expansion Against Spurious Correlation

 \textbf{Setup.} Our experiment settings strictly follow the same setting used for datasets introduced in \cref{app:datasets} in previous works \citep{sagawa2019distributionally,liu2021just,nam2020learning,creager2021environment,kirichenko2023last}.
 Specifically, we built our training pipeline with the WILDS package \citep{wilds2021} which uses pretrained ResNet-50 model \citep{he2016deep} in Pytorch \citep{pytorch} library for the image datasets (i.e., Waterbirds and CelebA) and Transformer \citep{vaswani2017attention} in Transformers library \citep{wolf-etal-2020-transformers} for CivilComments-WILDS.
 All experiments were conducted on a single NVIDIA RTX A6000 GPU with 48GB memory.

-\textbf{Training.} In Table~\ref{tab:app-datanum}, we summarize the number of data used in warmup stage for {\ourmethod} in \cref{tab:baselines} with the total number of data in the entire datasets.
+\textbf{Training.} In Table~\ref{tab:app-datanum}, we summarize the number of data used in the warm-up stage for {\ourmethod} in \cref{tab:baselines} with the total number of data in the entire datasets.
 In \cref{tab:app-hyper}, we report the hyperparameters used for {\ourmethod} with the notations in \cref{alg:method}.
-Specifically, $T_0$ refers to the number of epochs for warmup stage and $J$ refers to the number of epochs for training after each data expansion.
+Specifically, $T_0$ refers to the number of epochs for the warm-up stage and $J$ refers to the number of epochs for training after each data expansion.
 Lastly, $m$ is the number of added data for each data expansion.
 Our batch size is consistent with GroupDRO.